elts6570/Data_Science/README.md

 ## Tutorials Available:

-1. **Generalised Linear Models (GLMs):**
+1. **Frequentist Generalised Linear Models:**
-   - Tutorial Link: GLM.py
+   - Tutorial: GLM.py
    - Description: In this tutorial, we predict the daily temperature in a city based on historical dew point, humidity, UV index and precipitation data from https://www.visualcrossing.com/weather-api.

+2. **Bayesian Generalised Linear Models:**
+   - Tutorial: GLM_Bayes.py
+   - Description: In this tutorial, we infer the coefficients of a Generalised Linear Model on self-consistent synthetic data.

 ## Usage: